 In astrology the two signs that subscribe the most to the concept of the “Future” are the last of the Air signs, Aquarius and the final representative of the Fire signs, Sagittarius.
-With the element of Air being thoroughly of a cerebral essence, anything Aquarian has a Futuristic edge given the natural inclination for that sign to come up with thoughts and ideas that are unconventional which break from the collective standards of whatever is perceived to be the norm.
+With the element of Air being of a cerebral essence, anything Aquarian has a Futuristic edge given the natural inclination for that sign to come up with thoughts and ideas that are unconventional which break from anything perceived to be traditional or the norm.
 Added to that proclivity is the Aquarian capability to envision things as never before experienced, thus a goodly number of History’s greatest inventors have been born beneath the sign of the Water Bearer.

 Aside from the fear factor of de-humanization which has germinated since the Industrial Revolution, when one was asked about the future in times past, a goodly portion of people unequivocally pictured themselves in a world that was automatically better and much improved than the environment in which they currently resided.
 Here we see the influence of the sign of Sagittarius.
 Being ruled by Jupiter, the largest planet in the Solar System, Sagittarian energy sees the world from an optimistic perspective that works on an upward scale, where the passage of time brings overall improvement and expansively so, positively affecting all parties within that futuristic place and time.

-Pinpointing specific places and times from the Past, if there is a period of history that fascinates those in the Art World most it is those few short years in Russia immediately following the Bolshevik Revolution in 1917 until totalitarian despot Joseph Stalin and his newly established Soviet government took control over nearly every aspect of Russian life for its citizens, which included the production of any/all “Socialist art” in 1932.
-A period of just 15 years time which brought forth a unique group of modern artists known as the “Russian Avante-Garde” that unto itself spawned the inherently Russian artistic movements of Constructivism, Suprematism, and of course, Futurism.
+Pinpointing specific places and times from the Past, if there is a period of history that fascinates those in the Art World most it is those few short years in Russia immediately following the Bolshevik Revolution in 1917 until the Soviet government under the rulership of despot Joseph Stalin took control over nearly every aspect of Russian life for its citizens, including any/all expressions of art in 1932.
+A period of just 15 years which brought forth a unique group of modern artists known as the “Russian Avante-Garde” that unto itself spawned the inherently Russian artistic movements of Constructivism, Suprematism, and of course, Futurism.

-Fascinatingly this brief moment in artistic time is marked by two key figures both born beneath the Futuristic sign of Sagittarius who each had the planetary ruler of Aquarius, Uranus positioned in key positions in their individual birth charts.
 The central protagonist behind this modernist movement of Futuristic expression is an artist your author holds in the highest regard.
-A man whom many in the West are unfamiliar with yet was the pioneer of many of the artistic techniques used throughout much of the Art and advertising worlds of today – Alexander Rodchenko.
+A man whose artistic creations were decades ahead of their time and who worked in such a vast array of artistic mediums, his versatility was unmatched.
+Many in the West may be unfamiliar with this artist, yet he was the pioneer of many of the artistic techniques used throughout much of the Art and advertising worlds of today – Alexander Rodchenko.

-Although its author and year of creation is still debated among historical scholars, the general consensus believes the Greek playwright Aeschylus wrote his lyrical tragedy entitled “Prometheus Bound” in the year 457 B.C.
+Although its author and year of creation is still debated among historical scholars, it’s generally believed the Greek playwright Aeschylus wrote his lyrical tragedy entitled “Prometheus Bound” in the year 457 B.C.
 In many ways, the traits and background of the play’s title character can be likened to the role Alexander Rodchenko played within the Russian Avant-Garde.

 The ancient theatrical piece opens as the Titan Prometheus is about to begin his eternal punishment as decreed by the King of the Gods, Zeus.
 He is tied and chained to a large rock on a high cliff where he is open prey to a wild creature that is also Zeus’ animal representative – an eagle.
 The bird repeatedly flies down and pecks at Prometheus’ exposed skin as the Titan lies helpless and vulnerable, his chains preventing him from movement or escape.
 Once the creature has created a large enough wound, the eagle then takes its talons and claws apart Prometheus’ liver before flying off the cliff’s precipice.
-Prometheus lies in agony only to have his liver regenerate anew and his open wound to close and heal in preparation for the eagle’s next torturous visit.
+Prometheus lies in pain filled agony only to have his liver regenerate anew as his open wound closes in preparation for the eagle’s next torturous visit.

 Prometheus admits with lamentable regret that he is indeed guilty for rewarding humanity with far too much given Mankind’s survival on Earth is now assured with all he has provided them.

 The great Jungian analyst and astrologer Liz Greene has stated that the third largest planet in the Solar System was incorrectly named.
-Instead of the planetary ruler of the futuristic sign of Aquarius being named after the primitive sky god, Ouranos or Uranus, Greene says a better well-suited name for that planet is Prometheus due to the Titan embodying the Aquarian traits of intellectual brilliance and egalitarianism since his many bestowments were placed upon all of humanity at large.
+Instead of the planetary ruler of the futuristic sign of Aquarius being named after the primitive Greek sky god, Ouranos or Uranus, Greene says a better fit of a planetary title would have rather been “Prometheus” due to the Titan embodying the Aquarian traits of intellectual brilliance as well as egalitarianism since his many bestowments are placed upon all of humanity at large.

-Along with the myth of Prometheus reflecting the sign of Aquarius, the actual story of the tortured Titan contains symbolic imagery that is thoroughly of a Sagittarian nature.
+The myth of Prometheus reflects not just the sign of Aquarius, symbolically the tale of the tortured Titan contains imagery that is thoroughly of a Sagittarian essence.

 Prometheus gives the element of Fire – Sagittarius is the last of the Fire signs.